ScribesZone/ModelScript/docs/scripts/glossaries/index.rst

 GlossaryScript
 ==============

-The ``GlossaryScript`` language, as defined below, allows to express *glossaries*.
-In practice there is only one glossary for a given project (although packages can be used to split a glossary in multiple part).
-Glossary scripts are to be saved with the ``.gls`` extension.

 Examples
 --------

 A complete, yet meaningless, example of glossary is given below.
+Note that many terms should be defined as they are referenced in definitions.

 ..  code-block:: GlossaryScript